the-low-res-artist/rpgforge.docs/src/performance_tests.md

 # PFunctional tests

-This section covers the **Functional tests** results of RPG Power Forge.
+This section covers the **Performance tests** results of RPG Power Forge.

 *In development, the following numbers are not real*